campbell-rehu/notes/udemy-aws-certified-developer-associate-course/section-15-cloudfront/notes.md

 #### Origin Request Policy

 - Specify HTTP Headers, Cookies and/or Query Strings without including them in the cache key
-- Gives the ability to add CloudFront and Cusom headers to the origin requests that were not included in the viewer request
+- Gives the ability to add CloudFront and Custom headers to the origin requests that were not included in the viewer request

 #### Cache Invalidations